dbca-wa/developer-guidance/Python_environment_management.md

 This step will generate several outputs:

 - `.python-version`: this file tells uv which Python version to use.
 Add this file to `.gitignore`.
-- `pyproject.toml`: this file contains metadata about your project, and replaces the old `requirement.txt`.
+- `pyproject.toml`: this file contains metadata about your project, and replaces the old `requirements.txt`.
 Add this file to the Git repo.
 - `hello.py`: a sample file to check operation.
 This can be deleted later.
 - `README.md`: information about your project.